goong-io/goong-geocoder-js/README.md

-#Goong Geocoder
+# Goong Geocoder
----

-A geocoder control for [goong-js](https://docs.goong.io/docs/api) using the [Goong Places API](https://docs.goong.io/docs/rest/place/).
+A geocoder control for [goong-js](https://docs.goong.io/docs/javascript) using the [Goong Places API](https://docs.goong.io/docs/rest/place/).

 **If you are supporting older browsers, you will need a Promise polyfill.**
 [es6-promise](https://github.com/stefanpenner/es6-promise) is a good one, if you're uncertain.